Sustainable Cooling: Building Resilience to Extreme Heat

 Radhika is an Associate Professor at Oxford Smith School and the programme leader for our Sustainable Cooling: Building Resilience to Extreme Heat course.
 Radhika is also the Research Director of the Oxford India Centre for Sustainable Development and her work examines the productive tensions between urban transitions, energy services consumption and climate change, with a focus on cities in developing countries.
 She is also the Co-Investigator of Oxford Net Zero, an interdisciplinary research programme aimed at informing effective, equitable, and ambitious climate action, and Co-Investigator of the ZERO Institute, which brings together Oxford research on zero-carbon energy systems.

 Radhika’s research priorities are underlined by two sets of interrelated questions.
-The first is: how does consumption of energy-related services change as cities urbanise?
-What are the socio-technical systems and institutional structures that shape (and can reconfigure) energy and carbon emission pathways?
+The first is: how does consumption of energy-related services change as cities urbanise, and what are the socio-technical systems and institutional structures that shape (and can reconfigure) energy and carbon emission pathways?
 The second is: what forms of governance and political rationalities characterise the varied urban responses to climate change in rapidly developing cities, given their (often competing) objectives to provide urban services?

 Radhika’s broader interdisciplinary research examines how cities in transition manage the tensions of meeting growing energy needs for development while protecting the local and global environment.